Dagger + Anvil: Learning to Love Dependency Injection on Android

 This strict component structure works great for simple apps but can easily break down.
 I’ve annotated two examples (in red) of structures we use at Tonal that would have caused us problems with Hilt.

-- You can log in and out of your account on Tonal so we have a
+1. You can log in and out of your account on Tonal so we have a UserComponent that is separate from our SingletonComponent.
+Hilt does not provide a way to inject a UserComponent in between SingletonComponent and anything below it.

-and anything below it. - We have a single activity.
+2. We have a single activity.
 However, large features, such as our workout experience, are hosted by a single parent fragment with child fragments and ViewModels.
-We create a
+We create a WorkoutComponent in the parent WorkoutFragment for workout-scoped objects and need our workout ViewModels to have access to WorkoutComponent.
+Again, Hilt ViewModelComponents are children of ActivityRetainedComponent which has too large of a scope.
+We need it to be a child of FragmentComponent

-so that it survives configuration changes and has the same lifecycle as ViewModels.
+3. FragmentComponent from the above bullet isn’t quite right, either.
+It must be a FragmentRetainedComponent so that it survives configuration changes and has the same lifecycle as ViewModels.
 We handle that by using a special wrapper ViewModel that has the correct lifecycle.
 A snippet of our code can be found here.

 These structures become major challenges because Hilt is a subset of Dagger while Anvil is a superset.
 Anvil is just as easy to use as Hilt for day-to-day tasks.
 However, it comes the ability to fully customize your component hierarchy.
-Anvil has recently further improved subcomponent support with @MergeSubcomponent
+Anvil has recently further improved subcomponent support with @MergeSubcomponent.

 In addition, Hilt’s Gradle plugin consistently runs into conflicts with other dependencies (example 1, example 2) whereas Anvil’s Kotlin compiler plugin is fast and we have had zero issues with it so far.